March 28, 2017 at 7:30pm

 Presented by Sally Whipple

-CT's Old State House is an architectural gem with an impressive history that ties to every town in the state.
-As a seat of government from1796 to 1878, it housed chambers for the Senate, House, Governor, and courts, as well as the CT State Library and an early museum featuring curiosities from around the world.
-Important and national stories played out in its halls, including the first Amistad Trials and legislative activities related to State Heroine Prudence Crandall.
-Noah Webster and PT Barnum served in the legislature and many famous people passed through its doors.
-Today, the Old State House is a museum that brings a lively mixture of history and civics to students, CT resident and tourists from around the world.
-Old State House Executive Director, Sally Whipple, will share pictures and stories of the CT treasure and its impact on life in CT.
+Connecticut’s Old State House is an architectural gem designed by American architect Charles Bulfinch.
+Completed in 1796 it has ties to every town in the state.
+As the seat of government from1796 to 1878, it housed the Senate, House, governor, and courts, as well as the state library and a museum featuring curiosities from around the world.
+Important local and national stories played out in its halls, including the first Amistad Trials and legislative activities related to State Heroine Prudence Crandall.
+Noah Webster and PT Barnum served in the legislature here and many famous people passed through its doors.
+Today, the Old State House is a museum that brings a lively mixture of history and civics to students and tourists from both near and far.
+Old State House Executive Director, Sally Whipple, will share pictures and stories of the Old State House and its impact on life in the Nutmeg State.

-In 2015 she received an Award of Excellence from the New England Museum Association.
-She and her Old State House colleagues lead the CT affiliate of National History Day for middle and high school students as well as a nationally award-winning 5th-grade school program, CT’s Kid Governor, created by CPAN in 2015.
+In addition to her position at the State House, Sally Whipple serves as Chair of Connecticut Humanities and is a member of the Connecticut Secretary of the State’s Civic Health Advisory Group.
+She also serves on the boards of Discovering Amistad, Inc. and the Coltsville Heritage Partnership.
+She is past president of the Connecticut League of History Organizations, a member of the editorial board of “Connecticut Explored” magazine, and past vice president of the Colchester Historical Society.
+In 2015 she received an Award of Excellence from the New England Museum Association for her commitment to the Connecticut museum community over the past thirty years.
+She and her Old State House colleagues lead the Connecticut affiliate of National History Day for middle and high school students as well as a nationally award-winning 5th-grade school program, Connecticut’s Kid Governor, created by CPAN in 2015.

-She and her husband live in Colchester and together they foster collies for the Collie Rescue League of New England.
+She and her husband live in Colchester where they foster collies for the Collie Rescue League of New England.
+This presentation is FREE and open to the public.
+Parking is in the rear of the Church.
+Enter through the bottom rear door or the side door facing the driveway.

 May 23, 2017 at 7:30pm